-Facility name / location Date reviewed Product name Chemical ID no (e.g. UN no.) Supplier Storage location Maximum storage volume SDS location & date Waste disposal company PPE / equipment required Comments Tasks List name and alternative names of chemicals.
+Facility name / location Date Date reviev Date reviewed Product name Chemical ID no (e.g. UN no.) Supplier Storage location Maximum storage volume SDS location & date Waste disposal company PPE / equipment required Comments Tasks List name and alternative names of chemicals.
 Most hazardous substances have a unique ID or UN no. Provide the supplier(s) name(s).
 Identify the location, room, storage cabinet where the substance is stored.
 Consider also listing where it is used.
-Give the maximum volume ever stored on-site.
-Identify the location and date of all SDSs.
-Provide the name(s) of the waste disposal company.
+Give the maximum volume ever stored on-site. location and date of Provide the name(s) of the waste disposal company.
 Note it may even be the supplier.
-Identify which tasks each hazardous substance is related to.
+PPE and equipment for safe handling of the Identify which tasks each hazardous substance is related to.